 Any current RRE that is in "discontinued" status should take the necessary steps to ensure it is moved into "production" status and that its Profile Report is current and accurate.
 Section 111 compliance cannot be achieved if an RRE is in "discontinued" status because no files can be sent or processed.

-Contact ISO Claims Partners for any questions about the recertification process.
+Contact us for any questions about the recertification process.